Swapy

 Specify Slots and Items

-• To specify a slot, give its element data-swapy-slot="anyNameYouWant".
+• To specify a slot, give its element data-swapy-slot="anyUniqueNameYouWant".
 Each slot can only contain a single item.
 Items are what you drag and drop.

-• To mark an element as an item, add this data attribute: data-swapy-item="anyNameYouWant".
+• To mark an element as an item, add this data attribute: data-swapy-item="anyUniqueNameYouWant".

 By default, items are draggable from any spot.
 You can specify a handle by adding an element with data-swapy-handle (see content-b below).